cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ```

-After installing the packages and functions, you can optionally specify the number of functions the library can run concurrently by setting the number of function slots (default to 1):
+After installing the packages and functions, you can optionally specify the number of functions the library can run concurrently by setting the number of function slots.
+(If unset, TaskVine will assume the library can run one function per core available.)

 === "Python"
     ```python